Colorado Progressive Coalition at the Legislature

 Click here for the fact sheet: progressivecoalition.org/mhcppa-fact-sheet

 This bill protects homeowners who were struggling to save their homes from predatory lawyers who collected fraudulent fees.
-CPC testified on the bill yesterday and it passed the Judiciary Committee and is now headed to the floor.
+CPC testified on the bill and it has passed the House.
+It is set to be heard in the Senate Local Government Committee.
 Check out the Denver Post Story Here: http://www.denverpost.com/business/ci_24970090/bill-would-end-bogus-foreclosure-charges-give-refunds

 HB 1134 - Would require an arduous registration process for health care navigators.
-While it would make it easier for medical insurance brokers, it would make it harder for community groups and health service providers to register Colorado residents in ConnectforhealthColorado.
-In the end, CPC opposes this bill because it would make it more difficult for communities to access health care.
+While it would have made it easier for medical insurance brokers, it would have made it harder for community groups and health service providers to register Colorado residents in ConnectforhealthColorado.
+In the end, CPC opposed this bill because it would make it more difficult for communities to access health care.
 Read Bill Here.
+(This bill was killed in committee.)

 HB 1128 - HB 1128 is another bill that would impede access to many Colorado residents to the voting booths.
 The bill restricts the types of ID that can be used for voting.
 In face, it eliminates "government documents" as form of ID.
 CPC is opposed to any restriction on ID, but the language of the bill is particularly problematic because a driver's license is a government document.